-The following example traverses in space2.
+The following example specifies space2 as the current working graph space.
 Hereafter, you cannot read any data from space1, because these vertices and edges being traversed have no relevance with space1.

-nebula> GO FROM 2 OVER edge2;
+nebula> USE space2;

 '''

 You cannot use two graph spaces in one statement.